Hakonslie/React-Sozial/README.md

 - I struggled a lot with logging out and in, in the process of trying not to share the user's password I was deleting the locally stored password.
 I figured it out though

 ### Grade prediction
-As I have not been able to implement Websockets for chat or posts I could expect to get a C, but I do have websockets for usercounter and I have spent time on other functionality instead.
+As I have not been able to implement Websockets for chat or posts I could expect to get a C, however I do have websockets for counting current connections.
+I time on other functionality.
-If the importance of the chat and auto-updated post functionality is not as critical then I should get a B, considering I have tests, UI, a good restful API and other factors too.
+If the importance of the chat and auto-updated post functionality is not as critical then I should get a B; considering I have more functionality, tests, UI and a good restful API.

 ---